sanyamk23/ai-sourcing-agent/README.md

 ### LinkedIn not working

 - Check credentials in `.env`
-- Solve CAPTCHA if prompted
+- Solve CAPTCHA if prompted (browser stays open for this)
 - LinkedIn may block automated access
+- Browser session is reused - login once, use multiple times
+- If browser gets stuck, run `python close_browser.py` and try again

 ### Groq API errors